rossme/marvel/README.md

 #### What's next?
 - Add frontend test coverage.

-#### Limitations of the MARVEL API
+#### Note on the external MARVEL API
-- The Marvel API is not production grade quality.
+- The external Marvel API is not production grade quality, and can be slow to respond.

 #### Why are some comic images the same?
 - Not all comics on the Marvel API have an image and instead contain `/image_not_available` in the img path.